themadgoblin/DI3TextureNames/README.md

 # DI3TextureNames
-List of all the texture names used on all the mtb files.
+List of all the texture names used on all the mtb files (GOLD version).

 ## How to use